danlourd/express-react-boilerplate/README.md

  ```
   npm run build
  ```
-   - generates a dist folder with the bundle.js and index.html
+   - generates a dist folder with all the js files (bundle.js, vendor.js and runtime.js) and index.html